jgomez709/CastLab-Radio-/README.md

 This project contains the necessary configuration to deploy **CastLab** using Docker containers.

-This project contains the necessary configuration to deploy **CastLab** using Docker containers.

 ## ⚠️ Important:
 This repository **does not** include the source code of the **CastLab** system, but only the necessary `docker-compose` files to build the images and deploy the system.
 Feel free to use this configuration; you just need to download the files and place them in the root directory of your **CastLab** system.